The Prodigy: Commercial peak with The Fat of the Land and Thornhill's departure (1996–2000)

+In August 1999, the band wrapped their world tour in support of The Fat of the Land and the group parted ways with touring guitarist Gizz Butt.
+Following a rest period, Thornhill's departure from the group was announced in a statement published in April 2000.
+He said that the mood within the band had changed and was increasingly dissatisfied with them on stage, and wanted to pursue solo projects.
+Howlett said: "We are both into different things and moving in different directions but I respect him and wish him good luck with what he does."
+The band's website was replaced with their logo and the words "We will be back..." set against a black background, which would remain until 2002.

 Always Outnumbered, Never Outgunned (2001–2004)

 After the group performed some live shows in 2001, their single "Baby's Got a Temper" was released in July 2002 to critical disappointment.
 The original version of the song was written by Flint's sideband Flint, and was called "NNNN".
 The Prodigy version was a total reworking of Flint's track with only a few of the lyrics and melody remaining from the original and produced by Howlett.
 The song also featured Jim Davies.
 Once again, the band courted controversy by including references to the "date rape" drug Rohypnol in the song's lyrics.
 The song's music video was also controversial, which featured barely covered women milking cows in a suggestive fashion.
 The complete, unedited video was aired on MTV2 in 2002 as part of a special late-night countdown showing the most controversial videos ever to air on MTV.
 In the same year, however, Q magazine named the Prodigy one of the "50 Bands to See Before You Die".

 The Prodigy's fourth studio album, Always Outnumbered, Never Outgunned, was released on 23 August 2004, and 14 September 2004 in the US.
 A precursory and experimental single, "Memphis Bells", was released in very limited numbers, followed by the traditional release of the single "Girls".
-The US version of the studio album contained a bonus track; a remix of "Girls", entitled "More Girls".
+The US version of the studio album contained a remix of "Girls", entitled "More Girls", as a bonus track.
 The album, which topped the UK Albums Chart in its debut week, was promoted by a two-year-long tour.

 5,000 digital copies of "Memphis Bells" were sold over the Internet.
 Each copy was a combination of customer-chosen instrumental, rhythmic, and melodic options, of which 39,600 choices were available.
-Five mixes were sold in three file formats, WAV, two audio mixes in MP3, and a 5.1 DTS surround sound mix, and all were free of digital rights management.
+Five mixes were sold in three file formats: WAV, two audio mixes in MP3, and a 5.1 DTS surround sound mix, and all were free of digital rights management.